ConMan7X/Portfolio/content/_index.md

 ---
-title: Introduction
+title: Homepage
 type: docs
 ---

 # Connor Schicht

-Hello, I'm Connor, currently an actuarial and computer science student at the University of New South Wales.
+Hello!
+I'm Connor, an Actuarial and Computer Science student at the University of New South Wales.

 Please navigate to the sidebar for my experience, projects and about me!